Data lakes, warehouses, and lakehouses are all designed to store data.

 Modern data architecture often includes data warehouses.
 However, some organizations also use data lake solutions like Hadoop and NoSQL databases to bridge the crucial gap of unstructured data support.
 The goal is to have a centralized hub that pulls together all of an organization’s essential data, making it available for analysis and decision-making.

-Many organizations are turning to the cloud to build their data warehouses, taking advantage of the cloud's scalability, flexibility, and cost-effectiveness.
+Many organizations are turning to the cloud to build their data warehouses, taking advantage of its scalability, flexibility, and cost-effectiveness.
 Cloud data warehouses like Amazon Redshift and Google BigQuery have become increasingly popular.

 When it comes to data architecture, there is no one-size-fits-all solution.
 The best data architecture for your organization will depend on your specific needs and goals.